SJY-IT/attack-flow/README.md

 Attack Flow is a language for describing how cyber adversaries combine and sequence various offensive techniques to achieve their goals.
 The project helps defenders and leaders understand how adversaries operate and improve their own defensive posture.
-This project is created and maintained by the [MITRE Engenuity Center for Threat-Informed Defense](https://ctid.mitre-engenuity.org/) in futherance of our mission to advance the start of the art and and the state of the practice in threat-informed defense globally.
+This project is created and maintained by the [MITRE Engenuity Center for Threat-Informed Defense](https://ctid.mitre-engenuity.org/) in furtherance of our mission to advance the start of the art and the state of the practice in threat-informed defense globally.
 The project is funded by our [research participants](https://ctid.mitre-engenuity.org/our-work/attack-flow/#RESEARCH-PARTICIPANTS).

 **Table Of Contents:**